What do the fundamental constants of physics tell us about life?

 For example, as discussed by \cite{spormann2023principles}, for a wide variety of single-cell organisms the growth yield in energy-limited conditions is about $Y \sim1 \times 10^{-4}$\,g J$^{-1}$.
 This number is often reported as $Y \sim 5-10$\,g (mol ATP.)$^{-1}$.
 To convert between moles ATP and Joules, we have used the fact that 1 mol ATP yields $\sim 50$\,kJ in standard conditions.
 Similarly, a mix of theoretical arguments and empirical measurements suggest that the fastest self-replication time for a bacterial cell is approximately $\tau_{double} \approx 5 \times 10^2$\,s \cite{dill2011physical, milo2010bionumbers}.
 In contrast, bacteria in extreme environments have doubling times that are almost eight orders of magnitude larger \cite{martens2009ammonia, orcutt2011microbial, lloyd2020evidence}.
 Can we understand the origin of these numbers in terms of fundamental physical constants?
-Empirical measurements also suggest that the minimum maintenance power of a culture of dormant cells is approximately $10^{-2}$ mol ATP~g$^{-1}$~hr$^{-1}$ which, using the fact that a typical bacterial cell weighs $10^{-12}$\,g, translates to a maintenance power per cell of $P_{min} \approx 10^{-13}$\,J/s/cell \cite{varma1994stoichiometric,milo2010bionumbers}.
-More recent measurements suggest a slightly higher maintenance power $P_{min} \approx 10^{-11}$\,J/s/cell \cite{ciemniecki2024mechanistic}.
+Recent lab experiments suggest that the minimum maintenance power of dormant bacterial cells is approximately $10^3$ ATP/s/cell, which translates to a $P_{min} \approx 10^{-16}$\,J/s/cell \cite{ciemniecki2024mechanistic}, consistent with earlier empirical estimates of $P_{min}$ based on measurements of metabolic rates of microbial communities in environmentally derived samples \cite{price2004temperature}.
 How do the laws of physics give rise to this?